 If you’re the sort of person to talks about immigration systems over beers, you might have heard that Express Entry is a new program.
 That’s not strictly true.
 It just brings the Federal Skilled Worker, Federal Skilled Trades, Canadian Experience, and the Provincial Nominee Programs online.
 It aims to turn a first-come first-served program into one that better serves the needs of Canadian companies.

 Because Express Entry was designed to help Canada build a more flexible economic immigration program, they change it frequently.
 Express Entry’s already been adjusted since it was launched in January 2015.

 - June 2017

-This guide has been updated to reflect the current changes.
+This guide has been updated to reflect the current changes as of May 2018.
 If you’re reading information that’s older than the most recent change, it’s likely to be outdated and possibly incorrect.

 You should always verify information on the IRCC website before creating your profile and submitting your application.